Kry-a/Pong-SDL2/README.md

 # Pong-SDL2
-A poorly written Pong port to SDL2
+A poorly written port of Pong to SDL2

 ## Building (Linux)
 * 1 .
 Install the dependencies